diaazg/diaazg/README.md

 ---

-I build models that read what time has damaged — datasets, restoration models, and annotation pipelines for historical Arabic manuscripts, plus production ML systems along the way.

-### Featured work

-- 📜 **[AraMS-28k](https://github.com/ArchaText/AraMS-28k-Dataset)** — the largest publicly released line-level dataset of historical Arabic manuscripts: **28,600 lines · 14 books · 4 script traditions**, with margin and insertion-anchor annotations → [on Hugging Face](https://huggingface.co/ArchaText)
+I build models that read what time has damaged.
+My research specialty is **document AI and historical text recognition** — co-creator of **[AraMS-28k](https://huggingface.co/ArchaText)**, the largest publicly released line-level dataset of historical Arabic manuscripts (**28,600 lines · 14 books · 4 script traditions**).
+The specialty is a flag, not a fence:

-- 🔧 **[AraMS-Restore](https://github.com/ArchaText/AraMS-Restore)** *(sole author)* — recognition-aware restoration: a U-Net supervised by a frozen OCR critic, improving character error rate on genuinely damaged lines **where pixel-loss restoration shows no gain**
-- 📝 **[RefLAM](https://github.com/ArchaText/Reflam-pipeline)** — reference-grounded annotation: multimodal-LLM OCR + fuzzy sequence alignment against clean ground-truth editions *(co-built — my OCR + alignment engine lives in the [development history](https://github.com/ArchaText/ArchaText-Dataset))*
-- 🗺️ **London Retail Suitability** — spatial ML over **4,994 London LSOAs**: 2SLS endogeneity correction, RF-derived weights, Moran's I spatial validation, live Streamlit dashboard <!-- TODO: link once public -->
-- ⚽ **Football Predictor** — three models (match outcome · xG · injury risk) behind one FastAPI surface with SHAP explanations and a model registry <!-- TODO: link once public -->
-- 🎾 **ATP Futures Predictor** — PySpark pipeline over **84k matches** with leakage-safe symmetric encoding and temporal splits, served through 17 Flask endpoints <!-- TODO: link once public -->
+- **Depth** — document image analysis · HTR · recognition-aware restoration · weakly-supervised annotation · vision-language models
+- **Range** — spatial ML & causal inference (2SLS, Moran's I) · model serving with FastAPI/Flask · distributed pipelines (PySpark, Airflow) · LLM agents (LangChain/LangGraph) · medical image segmentation · sports prediction

+The pinned repositories below are the tour — each README has the numbers, the method, and a demo.

 ### Papers (in preparation)

-- **RefLAM: A Reference-Grounded Line Annotation Pipeline for Historical Arabic Manuscripts**
+- **RefLAM: A Reference-Grounded Line Annotation Pipeline for Historical Arabic Manuscripts**.
-- **AraMS-28k: A Large-Scale Line-Level Dataset of Historical Arabic Manuscripts with Margin and Insertion-Anchor Annotations**
+- **AraMS-28k: A Large-Scale Line-Level Dataset of Historical Arabic Manuscripts with Margin and Insertion-Anchor Annotations**.

 ### Stack